peterstollenwerk/auf-grid/README.md

 ![Grid Tests Screenshot](documentation/grid-tests.png)

+5. Add the hash '#grid' to any page url and you get a grid overlay to check your settings

+6. Please read the [auf-grid.css](assets/css/auf-grid.css) for all available classes which you can use in your components.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -